 You don’t give a succinct, accurate summary of your symptoms

-You don’t keep a health journal
+You don’t keep a timeline of symptoms

 You don’t know your medical history